-- (i) The square of the difference is computed of the two 30" resolution filtered fields. - (ii) For every point of the target grid, the result of (i) is averaged over the grid square of the target grid.
+- (i) The square of the difference is computed of the two 30" resolution filtered fields. - (ii) For every point of the target grid, the result of (i) is averaged over the grid square of the target grid. - (iii) The square root is calculated of the target grid point.

-Figure 11.2 Orography at T1279 resolution.
+Figure 11.2 Orography at Tco1279 resolution.